By José Antonio Sánchez Iglesias

 Alonso Pérez de Guzmán, the VII Duke of Medina Sidonia,

 buy the lands of his ancestors from the City of Almonte up to the Madre de las Marismas.
-He was married to Mrs. Ana de Mendoza y Silva, daughter of Eboli´s Princess.
-Ashamed of her mother’s libertine life at the royal court, she moves to the Duke’s game reserve where he build an appropriate house for her.
+He was married to Mrs. Ana de Silva y Mendoza, daughter of Eboli´s Princess.
+Ashamed of her mother’s libertine life at the royal court, she moves to the Duke’s game reserve where he build a great house for her on 1568.
 It was then when the area starts being called the Coto (Spanish for hunting ground) of Doña (Spanish for Mrs.) Ana, later Doñana.

 The name of Doñana is found for the first time on a document.